Clinical Trials for Ages 2 to <6 Years

 - The study was open label and not placebo controlled; therefore, causality cannot be attributed

-- All patients in the study knew they were on active drug, which may have introduced a treatment bias
+- This study was unblinded, which may have introduced a treatment bias

 SUMMARY OF RESULTS1